Tannu-Parmar/Bigsmileholidays/RAZORPAY_SETUP.md

 ## Bypass Password

-The bypass password is currently set to: `Bigsmile@2504`
+The bypass password is currently set to: `[REDACTED - check your environment variables]`

 To change it, update the `BYPASS_PASSWORD` constant in `components/payment-component.tsx`